 - The IO is centered around a Global Issue.

-- For Language and Literature, you must analyze a literary work and a non-literary body of work.
-(This guide focuses on Language and Literature.)
+- For IB English Language and Literature, you must analyze a literary text and a non-literary body of work.

 - Comparison and contrast is not a requirement (unlike in Paper 2)